frain-dev/convoy-website/content/docs/manual/sources.md

 Sources
 ======

 Sources are how events are routed into the system.
-In this segment we discuss the various types of sources and their use-cases.
+In this segment we discuss the various types of sources and their use cases.
 Convoy currently supports two types of sources: REST API sources and HTTP Ingested sources.

 ## REST API

 This is an authenticated API to push events to a Convoy instance.
-It is designed for an outgoing event project to push events to a specific application.
+It is designed for an outgoing event project to push events to a specific endpoint.
 This source is only and automatically available for all outgoing projects.

 ## HTTP Ingestion